 Bid farewell to Conwy this morning and drive south through the beautiful Snowdonia National Park.
 You will make a stop at Harlech, home to another impressive castle and an important place in Welsh national culture.

 Later this morning, you will enjoy a spectacular ride on the Talyllyn narrow-gauge steam railway.
 Cutting through rural mid-Wales, Talyllyn became the world’s first preserved railway in 1951.

-Then head to Aberdovey for lunch before making your way south to your accommodation base in the Ceredigion region where you will enjoy a final group dinner together.
+Then travel along back roads and coastal roads, making your way south to your accommodation base in the Ceredigion region where you will enjoy a final group dinner together.

 The Falcondale hotel and 2AA rosette restaurant (awarded for 5 consecutive years) located near the University town of Lampeter, now known as University of Wales Trinity Saint David.
 Only 30 minutes from the coastal villages of Cardigan Bay and hilly, marshy regions of the Cambrian Mountains.
 The Falcondale was built and designed as a private house in 1859, which means that all of their elegant and luxurious rooms do vary in size, shape and outlook.
 Dining at the Falcondale in a relaxed award-winning restaurant offering the best of seasonal local produce with a well stocked wine list to compliment.
 Falcondale - quite simply a warm west wales welcome, fantastic food, great atmosphere, and peaceful surroundings.

 Continue your journey around the west coast of Wales this morning as you head into the beautiful coastal county of Pembrokeshire.
 Your guide will give you a choice of places to stop on the way to Laugharne, where you visit the boathouse that was home to Dylan Thomas, Wales’s greatest poet.
 After the tour concludes, return to Cardiff where your tour ends.